New Year's Concert by the Vienna Philharmonic

 Fascinating Strauss sounds

-The New Year's Concert by the Vienna Philharmonic combines the best of the best: The joyful and lively, but at times also contemplative music program with works by the Strauss dynasty and their contemporaries ensures a good start to the fledgling year.
+The New Year's Concert by the Vienna Philharmonic combines the best of the best: The joyful and lively, but at times also contemplative music program with works by the Strauss dynasty and their contemporaries will ensure a good start to the new year.
 The most Viennese music ever written is performed, from the waltz to the polka, interpreted with artistically value.

 Ballet in three-four time